zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Fri May 21 2021 02:31:46 PM Beijing`]
+1. last week, fixed a fatal error when web socket was enabled, though it is an old bug, just exposed.
+2. The tag 4 is the latest stable version before adding request-based flow control.
+3. The request based flow controls involves a mainloop pool to distribute the io loads, timeout long-wait requests, and task scheduling restrictions, and concurrent request limit update event from server to proxy.

 [`Mon May 10 2021 09:24:59 PM Beijing`]
 1. Let's move on to add request-based flow control.